SEYLTX

 Morice et al., Eur Respir Rev, 2021, 30, 21027; EHR Data (Stephan et al, London Cough Symposium 2024); Raghu et al., Eur Resp J, 2016, 48, 179-186; Mann et al., Front Rehab Sci, 2021, 2, 751798

-An open-label exploratory clinical trial at an exploratory low dose was performed to identify whether Ifenprodil could inhibit cough.
+An open-label clinical trial utilizing an exploratory low dose was performed to identify whether Ifenprodil could inhibit cough.

 Objective cough count reductions

-• Responder analysis showed clear separation between cough count reductions on ifenprodil vs. integrated placebo data from all prior IPF-refractory chronic cough trials.
+Responder analysis showed clear separation between cough count reductions on ifenprodil vs. placebo data from all prior IPF-refractory chronic cough trials

 Patient-reported outcomes (PRO) improvements

-• In the Global Rating of Change Scale, 95% of patients reported an improvement or no change after 12 weeks; only 5% felt worse.
-Of the patients who reported improvement
+In the Global Rating of Change Scale, 95% of patients reported an improvement or no change in cough frequency after 12 weeks; only 5% felt worse

-• Our upcoming clinical trials will increase the doses tested to optimize cough count reduction based on preclinical animal studies, which show that increasing the dose improves cough count reductions
+Our upcoming clinical trials will increase the doses tested to optimize cough count reduction based on preclinical animal studies, which show that increasing the dose improves cough count reductions within the safety margin

-• These same Phase 2 Cross-Over trials will test tolerability at higher dose as well as efficacy relative to placebo controls
+The trials will utilize a dose escalation crossover design to test tolerability at higher dose as well as efficacy relative to placebo controls

 Breathing is essential for life.
 To protect this vital function, the body has evolved the cough reflex.
-This reflex can malfunction in some people.
-Usually, inhaled toxins are sensed in the lungs and trigger a signal that moves up to the brain via sensory neurons.
+Toxins or obstructions are sensed in the lungs and trigger a signal that moves up to the brain via sensory neurons.
 These signals are sensed by the NMDA receptor, which allows the signal to enter the brain and then back down to the muscles to cause a cough.
 This NMDA receptor is a central node in the cough circuit.

 Blocking the NMDA receptor stops transmission of the sensory signals and stops coughing.